-While you’re in the kitchen raw carrot sticks, cucumber, breadsticks or bread crusts for babies over six months are all worth trying (Ashley, 2001).
+While you’re in the kitchen, raw carrot sticks, cucumber, breadsticks or bread crusts for babies over six months are all worth trying (NHS, 2022).
 Just make sure you’re on watch to avoid them choking on the chunkier items.

-"Try to avoid rusks.
-This is because nearly all brands contain some sugar and that can cause tooth decay, even if your child only has a few small teeth (NHS, 2016a)."
+"It's best to avoid rusks because nearly all brands contain some sugar.
+Avoid any foods that contain lots of sugar, as this can cause tooth decay, even if your child only has a few teeth (NHS, 2022)."

 Massaging around their gums for one to two minutes using a clean finger soothes their pain and distracts them (Memarpour et al, 2015).
 It can also help you figure out what’s going on in there.

-Chilled items can help soothe those fiery gums (Ashley, 2001).
+Chilled items can help soothe those fiery gums.
 Why not try a cold flannel – tie a knot in one end, wet it then pop it in the fridge.
 Hey presto, an instant chilly comforter.

-Putting a teether toy in the fridge can also be a brrrrrrrilliant idea (Kozuch et al, 2015).
+Putting a teether toy in the fridge can also be a brrrrrrrilliant idea.

 A couple of warnings: